Summary:

 RAJAS:

 When Jiva is dominated by excess Rajas, then Jiva is active, passionate, energetic, erratic, quick, calculating.
-And seeks pleasure in fulfilling every Desire possible, be it senses, work, creating something, exploring the world, etc. Always MOVING.
+And seeks pleasure in fulfilling Desires.
+Always MOVING, on the go.

 SATTVA:

-Ask: Is what I'm about to do (EG: meditation, listening to world problems on news) likely to result in a noisy mind, or tranquil mind?
+Ask: Is what I'm about to do, likely to result in a noisy mind, or tranquil mind?
+Then act accordingly.

-Summary: Sattva (goodness, constructive, harmonious), Rajas (passion, active, confused), and Tamas (darkness, destructive, chaotic).
+Summary: Sattva (goodness, constructive, harmonious, clarity), Rajas (passion, active, confused), and Tamas (darkness, destructive, chaotic).

 WHO IS THE AUTHOR OF CREATION?
-Ishvara, whose intelligence and material expresses as this physical universe, which also consists of laws and orders like gravity, temperature, ethics, etc.
+Ishvara, whose intelligence and material manifests as this physical universe, and the laws which govern interactions of objects.

-So any attempt to CONTROL or modify the environment according to one's wants or desires, is indirectly revealing lack of knowledge of Ishvara.
-Because God isn't in business of pleasing you.
-It's function is to facilitate the needs of all living beings, including ants, trees, humans, dogs, snakes, etc.
+So any obsession to CONTROL or modify the environment (according to one's wants or desires), is indirectly revealing lack of knowledge of a larger grand order.
+God isn't in business of pleasing you.
+Its function is to facilitate the needs of all living beings — including ants, trees, humans, dogs, snakes, etc.

-For example if God wants a mosquito to live, that mosquito will BITE a human and give him/her malaria… whether person is a saint or a sinner.
-In reality, you and I are no more important then a mosquito in the big picture.
-Hard statement for the ego to hear!
+For example if God wants a mosquito to live, that mosquito will BITE a human, who may get malaria.
+Whether person is a saint or a sinner.
+In one sense, you and I are no more important than a mosquito in the big picture.

-Summary: Īśvara is not interested in you personally. Īśvara function is to maintain harmony of the TOTAL.
+Summary: Īśvara is impersonal.
+It's function is to run the universe, rather then to please just you. Īśvara function is to maintain harmony of the TOTAL.

 QUESTION: What does it mean to say “Surrender to Ishvara“?

 2) Karma Phala Data – Giver of fruits of action.
-IE: For every cause, an effect will eventually fructify back to the original doer of the action.
+IE: For every cause, an effect will eventually return back to the original doer of the action.

-3) Dharma Raja (King of Dharma) – sets the rules/laws for sake of survival of species, and universe operating by a predictable set of orders.
+3) Dharma Raja (King of Dharma) – sets the rules/laws for sake of survival of species, and universe operating within a certain order.

 —